oroinc/documentation/user/back-office/sales/orders/control.rst

 Move an Order Through Its Lifecycle
 ===================================

-You can control the order lifecycle from the order view page, cancel or close orders, mark orders as shipped, and archive the old ones.
+You can control the order lifecycle from the order view page, cancel or close orders.

 .. _doc--orders--actions--cancel: